facelessuser/pymdown-extensions/docs/extensions/superfences.md

 ## Code Highlighting

-Code highlighting is handled via Pygments by default if Pygments is installed.
+Code highlighting is handled via [Pygments][pygments] by default if Pygments is installed.
 If Pygments is not installed, code blocks will be wrapped in code and pre elements and given a class of `language-<specified_language>` (if a language specifier was given) so that a JavaScript highlighter can style them.

 Highlighting in general is configured via external extensions.
-You can use `pymdownx.highlight` extension, or the legacy method that uses CodeHilite's settings if it is configured.
+You can use [`pymdownx.highlight`](./highlight.md) extension, or the legacy method that uses [CodeHilite][codehilite]'s settings if it is configured.
 If you have CodeHilite configured, but still want to configure settings via `pymdownx.highlight`, just disable `use_codehilite_settings` in the options.
 In the future, it is planned to abandon sourcing settings from CodeHilite, so keep this in mind when selecting which option to use.

 When using fenced code blocks, you can specify a specific a syntax language to highlight with by specifying the language name directly after the opening tokens (either ` ``` ` or `~~~`).
 So if we wanted to specify Python as the syntax to highlight with, we could use the following syntax below.
 Please consult your highlighters documentation for recognized language syntax specifiers.